BIOGRAPHY

 For the Welsh fourth channel Rob has story-lined over two thousand episodes of the popular daily drama serial POBOL Y CWM (PEOPLE OF THE VALLEY) as well as co-creating the drama series HALEN YN Y GWAED (SALT IN THE BLOOD) which ran for four series.

-Rob’s radio drama, GWYNFOR v MARGARET, transmitted in November 2012 and his latest radio play, a dramatisation of the extraordinary story of the Operation Julie drugs bust – titled simply, JULIE – transmitted on BBC Radio 4 on Friday 26 September 2014 at 2.15pm and was repeated on BBC Radio 4 on Friday 7 October 2016.
+Rob’s radio drama, GWYNFOR v MARGARET, transmitted in November 2012 and was selected as BBC Radio 4’s Drama of the Week as was his latest radio play, a dramatisation of the extraordinary story of the Operation Julie drugs bust – titled simply, JULIE.

 Rob has also written a non-fiction account of the last days in the life of Dylan Thomas, published by Macdonald and based on a documentary Rob initiated for ITV, THE FAR-AGO LAND.
 This production won the Documentary prize at the Celtic and San Francisco Film Festivals.